 - Electrolytic capacitor

 Series and Parallel Capacitance in a Circuit

 Series Capacitor Circuit

 If the number of capacitors, for example, C1, C2, C3…..connected together in a series is called a series capacitor circuit.
-The current flowing in this type of circuit will be same across all the capacitor as they are connected in series.
-The series connection of the capacitor is shown below in the figure
+The current flowing in this type of circuit will be the same across all the capacitors as they are connected in series.
+The series connection of the capacitor is shown below in the figure: